BICYCLE SAFETY EDUCATOR

 We are looking for an individual with:

-- A solid understanding and practice of bicycle commuting, safety, and mechanics
+- A solid understanding and practice of bicycle commuting and traffic safety

 - The ability to speak loudly for prolonged amounts of time indoors and outdoors